WinterYukky/aws-cdk-neuronx-patterns/README.md

   "HFTokenSecret",
   "my-huggingface-token",
 );
-const hfToken = batch.Secret.fromSecretsManager(secret, "readonlyToken");
+const hfToken = batch.Secret.fromSecretsManager(hfTokenSecret, "readonlyToken");

 // Pass the secret to the compiler const compiler = new VllmNxdInferenceCompiler(this, "Compiler", {